precup/bimon/README.md

 - `run` - Runs the requested version of Godot.
     - `--project PROJECT`: The project to use as a working directory when launching Godot
     - `--issue ISSUE`: The issue number or link to reproduce.
 Looks for associated projects locally and on the issue page.
-    - `--ref/--commit/--pr REF`: The version of Godot to run.
-May also be a PR number or link.
-All three are aliases of each other.
+    - `--ref REF`: The commit to run.
+May be a PR or any git reference.
     - `--execution-params PARAMS`: The arguments to pass to the Godot executable.
 Defaults to the value in the config file.
     - `--discard`: Don't store the result of any builds that occur
     - `FLEXIBLE_ARGS...`: Accepts anything `--project`, `--issue`, and `--ref` does and figures out which is which

-- `bisect` - Bisects history to find a regression's commit.
+- `bisect` - Bisects history to find a which commit introduced a regression.
 Enters an interactive mode detailed below.
     - `--project PROJECT`: The project to use as a working directory when launching Godot
     - `--issue ISSUE`: The issue number or link to reproduce.
 Looks for associated projects locally and on the issue page.
-    - `--range GOOD_REF..BAD_REF`: The initial commits used to calculate a bisect
+    - `--range GOOD_REF..BAD_REF`: A starting range to bisect down
     - `--execution-params PARAMS`: The arguments to pass to the Godot executable.
-Defaults to the value in the config file.
+See the config.ini comments for details.
     - `--discard`: Don't store the result of any builds that occur
     - `--cached-only`: Only bisect using precompiled versions, stopping when compiles would be required
     - `--ignore-date`: If an issue is provided, its timestamp is used to roughly bound the bisect range.
 This disables that behavior.
-    - `--path-spec`: Limits the search to commits containing certain files.
-See `git bisect`'s documentation on `path-spec` for full details.
+    - `--path-spec`: Limits the search to commits with certain files.
+See `git bisect`'s path spec for details.
     - `FLEXIBLE_ARGS...`: Accepts anything `--project`, `--issue`, and `--range` does and figures out which is which

-- `create` - Creates a new project in the `projects` folder to be used with `run` and `bisect`.
+- `create` - Creates a new project in the `projects` folder you can use with `run` and `bisect`.
     - `--title TITLE`: The initial title for the project
     - `NAME`: The name to refer to this project by for other commands

 - `export NAME ZIP` - Exports a project from the `projects` folder to a zip for uploading.
     - `--title TITLE`: Overwrite the project title with `TITLE` on the exported project
-    - `NAME`: The project name to export
+    - `NAME`: The name of the project to export.
+Often an issue number.
-    - `ZIP`: The destination path to export to
+    - `ZIP`: The destination zip to export to

 - `clean` - Offers a variety of ways to clean up potentially wasted space.
     - `--duplicates`: Delete uncompressed versions that are duplicates of compressed versions